thewmh/wizardunicorn.ninja/frontend-masters/deep-javascript-foundations.md

 ### toNumber

 `ToNumber` takes any value and gives us the representation of that value in numeric form.
-One strange behaviour is turning empty quotes to the number 0.
-It strips off leading zeros and can handle hexidecimal values. `null` is coerced to '0' and `undefined` is 'NaN'.
+One strange behavior is turning empty quotes to the number 0.
+It strips off leading zeros and can handle hexadecimal values. `null` is coerced to '0' and `undefined` is 'NaN'.
 When `ToNumber` is used on an object, the algorithm will eventually hit 'valueOf()' and then 'toString()' and return `NaN`.
 On an array, empty strings are coerced to 0.

 ### toBoolean

 Anytime you have any value that is not a boolean and you need a boolean value, `ToBoolean()` will eventually be used.
-Esentially, there is a lookup table that qualifies values as either Falsy or Truthy.
+Essentially, there is a lookup table that qualifies values as either Falsy or Truthy.
 Falsy values are: `"", 0, -0, null, NaN, false, undefined` Truthy values are basically any value not listed under 'falsy values', some examples: `"foo", 23, {a:1}, [1,3], true, function(){..}`.
 The list of truthy values is quite long.

 ### Cases of Coercion

-Template literal strings (available since ES6) coerece values into different types.
+Template literal strings (available since ES6) coerce values into different types.
 The plus operator spec states that if either side of the plus is a string, the `ToString` method will be invoked.
 The remainder of this section stresses the importance of understanding when and why coercion occurs and being intentional with how you are using it in your applications.
 For `Boolean` values specifically, the instructor recommends only coercing `undefined, null, or {}`.
 There are too many corner cases with numbers and strings to make using `Boolean` coercion make sense.

 ### Boxing